1. Can I get a quick divorce?

 6. Will the courts punish me because I had an affair?

 Under Australian law there is a ‘no fault’ jurisdiction, which means the divorce doesn’t require blame to be shifted.
-Instead, the court requires the 12-month separation to see that the marriage has ‘irretrievably broken down’.
+Instead, the court requires the 12-month separation to see the marriage has ‘irretrievably broken down’.

 7. Does a divorce include parenting and asset arrangements?

 You will need to make parenting and property arrangements outside of divorce.
-If you wish for the courts to engage in your matrimonial asset matters, note that the application needs to be received within 12 months of the finalisation of the divorce.
+If you wish for the courts to engage in your matrimonial asset matters, note the application needs to be received within 12 months of the finalisation of the divorce.

 8. Do the courts always side with wives over husbands?